SerenityOS/serenity/Documentation/NotesOnWSL.md

 - Install [Vcxsrv](https://sourceforge.net/projects/vcxsrv/) on Windows.
 - When you start up Vcxsrv, make sure to set the Display number to 0, and to Disable access control.
-- Before actually doing **make run**, you need to set the DISPLAY environmental variable as such:
+- Before actually doing **ninja run**, you need to set the DISPLAY environmental variable as such:

 ```bash
 export DISPLAY=$(cat /etc/resolv.conf | grep nameserver | awk '{print $2}'):0